SharpBit/brawlstats/README.md

 pip install git+https://github.com/SharpBit/abrawlpy
 ```
 ### Documentation
 Documentation is coming soon!
-If you would like to help, DM SharpBit#9614 on discord.
+If you would like to help, DM SharpBit#9614 on Discord or open a [pull request](https://github.com/SharpBit/abrawlpy/pulls)
 ### Misc
 If you come across an issue in the wrapper, please [create an issue](https://github.com/SharpBit/abrawl-py) and I will look into it ASAP.